cloudstk/articles/azure-data-factory/copy-data-from-on-premise-sqldb-to-azure-sqldb.md

  ![Image](https://github.com/cloudstk/articles/blob/master/azure-data-factory/media/copy-data-performance-details.jpg "icon")
-Figure 3.2: Copy-data-performance-details
+Figure 3.2: Copy data performance details

 ---------------------------------------------------------
 In this article, we have created an Azure Data Factory pipleline to copy data from on-permises SQL Server to Azure SQL Database.
-We have looked Self-hosted integration time to connect on-permises SQL Server instance and an Azure SQL database as a destination data store in a copy operation.
+We have looked at Self-hosted integration time to connect on-permises SQL Server instance and an Azure SQL database as a destination data store in a copy operation.
 Finally, we have executed an Azure Data Factory Pipeline successfully and we have seen the data copied from the source to the target database successfully.